 Dr. Tatu argues the following (Bhalla N., Thomson Reuters Foundation, 2018): “If women can decide to drink, smoke, women can join the military, they can do all sorts of things that could cause them harm or injury, and yet they are allowed to make that decision.
 Women can also make the decision to have female circumcision and, once made, should be able to access the best medical care to carry it out”.

-During the last three years, in the Kisii County in the Western region, a number of women and girls have been arrested for « willingly » undergoing FGM to mitigate stigmatization from their community for being uncut as most of them are not allowed to till the land, fetch water from the river, or join other women in the marketplace, and
+During the last three years, in the Kisii County in the Western region, a number of women and girls have been arrested for « willingly » undergoing FGM to mitigate stigmatization from their community for being uncut as most of them would not be allowed to till the land, fetch water from the river, join other women in the marketplace and ultimately be declared marriageable if they have not undergone FGM”.

-The debate within the legal fraternity in Kenya has been that it would be wrong to arrest, prosecute and convict such women as this amounts to a double penalty, given that they have been forced into FGM due to stigma and social pressure.
-Therefore, “perceived consent” is not consent in the real sense of the legal understanding of what consent is, but “coercion to tow the cultural line”.
-Civil society and legal practitioners have made concerted efforts to attempt to decriminalize these cases in light of the circumstances surrounding them, and to amend the law to fill legal gaps and address emerging socio-cultural and legal issues.
+“Perceived consent” is not consent in the real sense of the legal understanding of what consent is, but could be defined as “coercion to tow the cultural line”.
+Civil society and legal practitioners have made concerted efforts to attempt to decriminalize these cases in light of the circumstances surrounding them, and to amend the law to fill the legal gaps and address emerging socio-cultural and legal issues.

 Annemarie Middelburg concluded by bringing to everyone’s attention the question: “Can women in these cases (where FGM is a strong social norm) give their free consent to FGM?”

-Keyla Lumeka, jurist, stressed that in Belgium (Maryse A., INTACT Belgique, 2014) consent to FGM is not legally recognised under the three limits to the right to self-determination and the illegal nature of FGM cannot, in this sense, be subject to any exception.
+Keyla Lumeka, a lawyer, stressed that in Belgium (Maryse A., INTACT Belgique, 2014) consent to FGM is not legally recognised under the three limits to the right to self-determination and the illegal nature of FGM cannot, in this sense, be subject to any exception: